Diwan Mulraj Chopra

-Mulraj Chopra (1814 – 11 August 1851) was the Diwan (governor) of Multan and leader of a Sikh rebellion against the British which led to the Second Anglo-Sikh War.
+Mulraj Chopra (1814 – 11 August 1851) was a Sikh Empire-era administrator who served as the governor (Diwan) of Multan from 1844 to 1849.
+He is known for being the leader of a Sikh rebellion against the British which led to the Second Anglo-Sikh War.

 Early life

-Mulraj Chopra was born to Diwan Sawan Mal of Multan.
-His father Sawan Mal had attained distinction by capturing Multan from the Afghans and was made its Diwan by Ranjit Singh the Maharaja of the Sikh Empire.
-On his father's death, Mulraj succeeded him as Diwan of Multan.
+Mulraj Chopra was born to Diwan Sawan Mal, a Punjabi Khatri.
+His father Sawan Mal had attained distinction by capturing Multan from the Afghans and was made its Diwan by Ranjit Singh, the Maharaja of the Sikh Empire.
+On his father's death, Mulraj succeeded him as the Diwan of Multan.

 The Sikh Revolt

 One of the first acts of the new British Resident in Lahore, Sir Frederick Currie, was to raise taxes.
 This move caused widespread resentment, particularly in Multan, where Mulraj had remained steadfastly loyal to Ranjit Singh and his family.
 To counter the resentment, British officials sought to replace Mulraj with Sardar Kahan Singh Mann, an official from the court at Lahore who was more sympathetic to their interests.

 On 18 April 1848, Kahan Singh arrived at the gates of Multan, accompanied by Patrick Vans Agnew of the Bengal Civil Service and Lieutenant William Anderson from the Bombay Fusilier Regiment.
 They were supported by a small escort of Gurkhas.
 The next day, Mulraj was to present the keys of the city to the two British officers.
 As the two officers began to ride out of the citadel, a soldier from Mulraj's Sikh army attacked Vans Agnew.
 This may have been the sign for a concerted attack, as a mob surrounded and attacked them.
 Mulraj's troops either stood by, or joined the mob.
-Both officers were wounded, and took refuge in a Mosque outside the city, where Anderson wrote a plea for help.
+Both officers were wounded, and took refuge in a mosque outside the city, where Anderson wrote a plea for help.
 Mulraj had probably not been a party to the conspiracy among his own troops.
 He nevertheless regarded himself as committed to rebellion by their actions.
 The poet Hakim Chand recites, "Then the mother of Mulraj spoke to him reminding him of the Sikh Gurus and martyrs: "I will kill myself leaving a curse on your head.
 Either lead your men to death or get out of my sight; (and) I shall undertake the Khalsa army and go to the battle ...".
 She tied a bracelet on his wrist and sent him to the battle.
 Next morning, the mob hacked the two British officers to death.
 Mulraj presented Vans Agnew's head to Kahan Singh and told him to take it back to Currie at Lahore.